djaus2/SoftataDevices/README.md

 _From another perspective_ This is a refactoring of the repository [djaus2/Soft-ata](https://gitshub.com/Softata) such that ```<repo>/code/Softata/src``` directory is separated to here.
 [See Refactoring](#Refactoring) below.

-> Note the Grove name as used previousy has been changed to SoftaDevices.
+> Note the Grove name as used previousy has been changed to SoftataDevices.

 Devices are from one of the following classes